h7lv2/nix-configs/README.md

  - a `home-manager` config, currently mostly unpopulated

 the repo also includes a few `botches` to fix some stupid nixos problems, they may or may not work. use at your own peril lmao

+technically speaking the configs are not fully reproducible because `nixos/hardware-configs/secrets.nix` is intentionally missing and one would need to copy it from an already functional machine